math-is-on/math-is-on/README.md

 # Wow!
 So Github!

-Need a place for my projects, so here we are.
-This is a test.
+Need a place for my projects, so here we are.  *This is a test*.